East Side of the Park

 Casanova Terraces

-In the 1920s “Travelers’ Auto Camps” were built to encourage automobile use and travel.
-These free camps had bathroom facilities, water and other amenities for families on their journeys.
-Today the ruins remain as a piece of history.
+In the 1920s “Travelers’ Auto Camps” were built to encourage automobile use and interstate travel.
+These free campgrounds had bathroom facilities, water and other amenities for families on their journeys.
+Today the ruins remain as an important piece of Elysian Park history.

 Solano Community Garden

-This Elysian Park space was for Solano Canyon residents to have a community garden.
-But the need for locked gates has turned it into a private garden only open to the public for a couple hours on Saturdays.
+This Elysian Park space, established in 1999, was for Solano Canyon residents to have a community garden.
+The need for locked gates has turned it into a private garden only open to the public for a couple hours on Saturdays.

 Radio Hill

+The paved road in is lined with California olive trees (which are fruitless).
+The top of the hill houses communications antennae behind locked gates.
 This area has been the site of many recent brush fires that threaten homes in Solano Canyon.
 The “No Trespassing” signs have not been successful at dissuading encampments and have only served to deter hikers and explorers.
-The paved road to the top is lined with non-fruiting California olive trees.
-The top of the hill houses communications antennae behind locked gates.
 We want to reactivate this area with a possible native tree nursery at the top and new trails for off-leash dog walking.

 Carob Grove